ricfulop/CSL/RFC-0001_CAD_Agent.md

-# Cursor-for-CAD: Product Plan and Architecture (Draft)
+# Multi tool agentic control for CAD and engineering software: Plan and Architecture (Draft)

 ## Vision
-A Cursor-like experience for CAD: natural language to complex, deterministic geometry and assemblies, across multiple CAD backends, with schema-validated CSL as the lingua franca.
+An AI agent driven like experience for CAD and engineering software: natural language to complex, deterministic geometry and assemblies, across multiple CAD backends, with schema-validated CSL as the lingua franca.

 ## Core UX
-- NL prompt → CSL (preview) → Validate → Run → Artifacts (STEP/STL/thumbnail) + Diagnostics
+- NL prompt → CSL (preview) → Validate → Run → CAD system operates and generates geometry in a remote control mode via the API + Diagnostics
-- Editor-first (VS Code/Cursor extension), upgrade to standalone app as needed
+- Editor-first (VS Code/Cursor like extension), upgrade to standalone app as needed
-- Quick fixes for units/queries; capability-aware hints and fallbacks
+- Quick fixes for units/queries; capability-aware hints and fallbacks and maintains sync of history tree and units and other global settings with the CAD system via the API

-## MVP (Week 1)
+## MVP
 - VS Code extension
   - CSL Language Server (LSP):
     - Validation via `CSL_v1_2/csl_v1_2_schema.json`